arkency/posts/posts/2015-11-28-monitoring-services-and-adapters-in-your-rails-app-with-honeybadger-newrelic-and-number-prepend.md

 end
 ```

-This almost works but I noticed that for New Relic to actually handle those metrics
+This almost works, but I noticed that for New Relic to actually handle those metrics
 I had to made sure `#increment_metric` it is called from the inside of a directly
 traced code: